2023 Top Risks in the Consumer Products and Services Industry

 Having shaken off the crippling effects of the pandemic, and with global travel and tourism continuing to rebound, the hospitality industry is expecting substantial growth in 2023, led by a strong appetite from vacationers and business travelers to spend even in the face of rising inflation.
 At the same time, hospitality companies are bracing for a return of more traditional types of risks as well as newer challenges stemming from changes in consumer behavior and expectations.

-Whether it’s enhancing digitisation and contactless services, improving ESG programmes, or creating a collaborative and culture-driven workplace for employees, hospitality companies understand the need to evolve business models to adapt to the changing environment.
+Whether it’s enhancing digitization and contactless services, improving ESG programs, or creating a collaborative and culture-driven workplace for employees, hospitality companies understand the need to evolve business models to adapt to the changing environment.

-In the survey, hospitality executives identify resistance to cultural changes within the organisation, challenges associated with attracting and retaining talent, and the threat of catastrophic natural disasters and weather phenomena as their top three risks for 2023.
-The fourth-ranked risk also concerns culture, specifically the fear that their organisation’s culture may not sufficiently encourage the “timely identification and escalation of risk issues and market opportunities.”
+In the survey, hospitality executives identify resistance to cultural changes within the organization, challenges associated with attracting and retaining talent, and the threat of catastrophic natural disasters and weather phenomena as their top three risks for 2023.
+The fourth-ranked risk also concerns culture, specifically the fear that their organization’s culture may not sufficiently encourage the “timely identification and escalation of risk issues and market opportunities.”